 - Current/former spouse

-- Are in a parent-child relationship and have lived with the child in the last 90 days
+- Are in a parent-child relationship and have lived with the child for the last 90 days

 - Have lived together in an intimate relationship in the last 90 days